 You want to turn off your power before you get into cleaning your disposal, as a precaution in case the disposal gets turned on.
 This way you aren’t hurt in the process.
 You don’t want anyone accidentally flipping the switch while your fingers are in the drain!

 If you don’t know what the baffle is, the baffle is the “catch” or the rubber piece before the entrance of the garbage disposal.
 It’s what keeps things like spoons from getting into the disposal.
 This is the one thing that’s the easiest to clean, and often one of the things that causes a bad smell.

 To clean the baffle, use the abrasive side of a sponge, and dish soap.
 Scrub the underside of the baffle to get rid of any build-up underneath it that may have occurred.
 Rinse the sponge frequently for a better clean as well.

 3. Clean The Grinding Chamber

-This is where your food gets cut up, and one of the dirtiest parts of the disposal.
+This is where your food gets cut up, and is one of the dirtiest parts of the disposal.
 The grinding chamber is a tricky section with grinders and sharp edges.
-Carefully using your sponge, wipe over the inside of the grinding chamber applying only slight pressure as to not cut through the sponge, and hurt yourself.
+Carefully using your sponge, wipe over the inside of the grinding chamber applying only slight pressure so as to not cut through the sponge, and hurt yourself.
 Use dish soap and rinse your sponge regularly to ensure a better clean.